Academic Standards and Policies

 Every student, regardless of date of admission to the College, is subject to compliance with new policies and procedures.
-Changes in policies and procedures are posted on the College web site and are updated each year in the College Catalogue.
+Changes in policies and procedures are posted on the College website and are updated each year in the College Catalog.

 Students are subject to degree program requirements in effect at the time of their admission or readmission to the College; however, upon the recommendation of his/her faculty advisor, a student may choose to complete more recent program requirements, should these be better suited to the student’s professional and career goals.
-Additions and/or changes to the curriculum are published in the catalogue that is printed subsequent to the approved change, and additionally on the College web site.
+Additions and/or changes to the curriculum are published in the catalog that is printed subsequent to the approved change, and additionally on the College website.

 - Being knowledgeable about graduation requirements